Mayuresh-ATOS/design-patterns-in-java-for-humans/README.md

 - Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
 - If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.

-> Also note that the code samples below are in C#, however this shouldn't stop you because the concepts are same anyways.
+> Also note that the code samples below are in Java, however this shouldn't stop you because the concepts are same anyways.

 ## Types of Design Patterns